Inner Mongolia, China

 View of Inner Mongolia near border with Russia

-Hohhot or in Mandarin Chinese 呼和浩特 Hūhéhàotè (aso Huhehot) is the capital of Inner Mongolia; it is a city 400 years old with many Buddhist temples.
-Hohhot is the Mongolian name and means ‘gray city’ from the color of the stone city wall.
+Hohhot or in Mandarin Chinese 呼和浩特 Hūhéhàotè (also Huhehot) is the capital of Inner Mongolia; it is a city 400 years old with many Buddhist temples.
+Hohhot is the Mongolian name and means ‘blue city’.
 Sights to see include the Inner Mongolia museum ➚; Xilitu Zhao ➚ temple; Drum Tower;Wutasi ➚ (five pagodas); Dazhao Temple ➚; Wang Zhaojun ➚ tomb and the Emuqi Zhao Great Mosque (reflecting the large Hui/Muslim population).

 Black city on the ancient Silk Road, Xixia kingdom period, Inner Mongolia